adrianveracom/tlp2k13-whatsapp/README.md

 ### Problems?

-Shot me an email to a@adrianvera.com with any problem
+Shoot me an email to a@adrianvera.com with any problem